Minnesota Military & Veterans Museum

 The Minnesota Military & Veterans Museum is a non-profit educational organization chartered to preserve and explain Minnesota’s military history.
 It is federally recognized as a charitable 501(c)(3) organization.
 MMVM operates the library, archive and museum as a public–private partnership in cooperation with the Minnesota Historical Society and the Minnesota National Guard.
-The museum, which is open to the general public year-round, is located a few blocks inside the main gate at Camp Ripley, a state-owned 53,000 acre military training center located on the Mississippi River just north of Little Falls in central Minnesota.
+The museum, which is open to the general public year-round, is located at Camp Ripley, a state-owned 53,000 acre military training center located on the Mississippi River just north of Little Falls in central Minnesota.
 The museum's mission encompasses all branches of service as well as the home front and is certified by the United States Army Center of Military History and the United States Air Force.

 Collections

 The museum is the largest and most comprehensive repository in Minnesota for military artifacts and records.
 The collection holds nearly 35,000 artifacts: uniforms, weapons, equipment, insignia and flags, training aids, and personal items—objects central to the museum's core mission—as well as tanks, aircraft, vehicles, artillery pieces, etc..